SeeedDocument/Seeed-WiKi/docs/Grove-Button.md

 ![](https://github.com/SeeedDocument/Grove_Button/raw/master/image/Button.jpg)

 **Grove - Button** is a momentary push button.
 It contains one independent "momentary on/off" button.
 “Momentary” means that the button rebounds on its own after it is released.
 The button outputs a HIGH signal when pressed, and LOW when released.
 The button signals the SIG Pin of the Grove Interface while NC is not used at all.
-There are two versions of this button available as shown in the pictures.
+There are two versions of this button available as showed in the pictures.
 The only difference between them is the direction of the Grove socket.

 [![](https://github.com/SeeedDocument/Grove_Button/raw/master/image/300px-Get_One_Now_Banner.png)](https://www.seeedstudio.com/Grove-Button-p-766.html)